Oklahoma Sales Tax

 The initial permit you receive is on a probationary period of six months.
 The permit automatically renews after the initial period for 30 months.

-Sales tax is collected and filed in the following ways:
+Tax compliance requires that sales tax is collected and filed in the following ways:

-When you apply for your sales tax application, you will be assigned a payment frequency based on the total amount of sales tax collected.
+When you apply for your sales tax application, you will be assigned a payment frequency based on the total sales tax collected.
 This number will be updated on a routine basis if your liability changes.

 Quarterly: Quarterly filing deadlines are: